Table of Contents

 There are several differences:

-- Property you own before the marriage remains yours and is not part of Conjugal Property.
+- The property you own before the marriage remains yours and is not part of Conjugal Property.

 - Conjugal Property is all the things earned during the marriage.